Could uncertainty derail the European recovery?

 It is a contradictory time for Europe.
 The economy is recovering but the political climate is uncertain.
 There is excitement about common projects but also rifts and increasing nationalism and populism.

-The event will offer the occasion to present and discuss the ISPI 2018 Annual Report “Big Powers are back.
+The event offered the occasion to present and discuss the ISPI 2018 Annual Report “Big Powers are back.
 What about Europe?”

 Check-in and lunch